Display electronic navigational charts

 See S-57 Appendix B for additional details about S-57 ENC exchange sets and their content.

-Display an electronic navigational chart
+Display an ENC

 EncDataset objects represent datasets.
 Each EncDataset contains the base data for a cell and any updates that were also loaded when the exchange set was loaded, and provides access to metadata about the cell.
 Retrieve a collection of EncDataset objects contained in an EncExchangeSet using the Datasets property.